 Additionally, students need to be aware of what success looks like.
-Providing students with exemplars allows them to visualize a model to strive toward, and assists them in reaching their learning goals.
+Providing students with exemplars from previous years provides them with a model to strive toward, and assists them in reaching their learning goals.

 Assessment Tools and Strategies

 Just as diverse instructional strategies are important, so too are a variety of assessment tools and strategies.
 There are three types of learning outcomes in social studies-knowledge, values, and skills-and assessment needs to be congruent with each type of learning.